ElijahGoodman/sha3/README.md

 The first one - `SHA3` - is the base class, which provides a simple set of functions for getting a digest (hash) of a message.
-The second class - `SHA3_IUF` - inherits from the base class and extends the functionality by adding additional functions.
+The second class - `SHA3_IUF` - inherits from the base class and extends the functionality by appending additional functions.
 In particular, `SHA3_IUF` provides the ability to use the IUF (Init/Update/Finalize) scheme to absorb input data block by block.

 Structure `SHA3Param` is used to initialize objects of the specified classes.
-On creation, the class object is initialized as **SHA3-256**.
+Instance of this class has the **SHA3-256** setup by default.
 All major SHA3 & SHAKE types are predefined as global constants:
 ```CPP
     const SHA3Param kSHA3_224;